ossgang/ossgang.github.io/README.md

 # We are ...

-We are a bunch of open-source enthusiasts and we like to write readable and reusable code.
+... a bunch of open-source enthusiasts and we like to write readable and reusable code.
-Within our core github organization, we work currently on the following projects (currently mainly java focused):
+Currently, we are developing and maintaining the following projects (mainly java focused):

 # Core Projects